Club History

 The Glory Years

-We won our first league title in the 1980–81 season.
-A 2-0 victory over Waterford meant that the Town ended the season on a 27-game unbeaten run!
-Eugene ‘Pooch’ Davis who had an incredible campaign was the first ever player to score 23 goals in a League of Ireland season.
-The O’Connor brothers, Michael and Padraig were key figures on the pitch throughout the season and with their brother Turlough as manager, it was an occasion to savour for the trio.
+Our first league title came in the 1980–81 season.
+A 2-0 win over Waterford capped an extraordinary campaign, with the team finishing on a remarkable 27-game unbeaten streak.
+Eugene “Pooch” Davis had a standout season, becoming the first player in League of Ireland history to score 23 goals in a single season.
+Key to this success were the O’Connor brothers, Michael and Padraig, who, along with their brother Turlough as manager, made it a season to remember for the family.

-In the 1981–82 season, the Town won the League Cup for the second time beating Shamrock Rovers in the final.
+In the 1981–82 season, Athlone Town added another trophy to the cabinet, claiming their second League Cup with a victory over Shamrock Rovers in the final.

 The Midlands ‘El Clasico’ Derby

 The birth of The Midlands ‘El Clasico’ dates back to 1984 when Longford Town joined the league.
-As we are the only top flight clubs located in the region, bragging rights for the title ‘Pride of the Midlands’ are up for grabs in every fixture.
+As the only two top-flight clubs in the region, every meeting between the two teams is a battle for the coveted title of ‘Pride of the Midlands’.
 With only 33km between us, the fixture has produced many battles over the years.

 Athlone Town won the first competitive fixture between the sides, winning the game 3-2 in Longford on September 30th, 1984.
 Since then, the teams have faced each other over 60 times competitively.
 Longford Town had a spell of dominance but Athlone Town have had the upper hand in recent games, including back-to-back away wins for the very first time in the Derby.